euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 Euler will be managed by holders of a protocol native governance token called Euler Token (EUL).
 EUL tokens represent voting shares.
 A holder can vote on a governance proposal themselves or delegate their votes to a third party.

 EUL token-holders can delegate their voting rights to themselves, or an address of their choice.
-Addresses delegated at least 100,000 COMP can create governance proposals; any address can lock 100 EUL to create an Autonomous Proposal, which becomes a governance proposal after being delegated 100,000 COMP.
+Addresses that own or have been delegated at least 0.5% of the total EUL supply can create governance proposals.

 When a governance proposal is created, it enters a 2 day review period, after which voting weights are recorded and voting begins.
-Voting lasts for 3 days; if a majority, and at least 400,000 votes are cast for the proposal, it is queued in the Timelock, and can be implemented 2 days later.
+Voting lasts for 7 days; if a majority, and at least 3% of the EUL supply votes are cast for the proposal, it is queued in the Timelock, and can be implemented 2 days later.
 In total, any change to the protocol takes at least one week.

 ## EUL